 - Technical questions

-- You'll be asked to enter basic personal and academic information, including: a photograph (JPG); current cumulative GPA; your passport number, country of issue and expiration date.
+- After logging into the online application system, you'll be prompted to create a personal profile by entering basic personal and academic information, including: a photograph (JPG); current cumulative GPA; your passport number, country of issue and expiration date.
 If you do not yet have a passport, you can add that information later.
+You may create your personal profile at any time and return to the system when you're ready to start an application.

-Students may apply to up to two programs during the academic year, using the same application.
-For summer, students may list a second choice program but will only be considered for the second choice if they are not approved for their first choice program.
-As mentioned above, you should select program(s) before beginning the application.
+You can only submit one application per term but can apply to up to two programs per term using the same application.
 For information on the process of selecting a program, see Steps to Study Abroad.
 For the application, you will need to know:

 - The full name of your program(s).
 Program titles are listed at the top of each program information page.
 See Programs.

-- The term(s) to which you're applying (fall, fall/winter, winter and/or spring, full year or summer).
+- The term(s) to which you're applying (fall, fall/winter, winter, spring, winter/spring, full year or summer).

 Please address the following in an approximately 750 word personal statement: